chaleedata/Dog-Breed-Classifier/README.md

 # Convolutional Neural Networks have 2 main components.
 1.Feature learning: convolution, ReLU,Pooling layer phases here.
 Edges,shades,lines,curves, in this Feature learning step are get extracted.

-2. Classification: I will assign a probability for the object on the image being what the algorithm predicts it is.
+2.Classification: I will assign a probability for the object on the image being what the algorithm predicts it is.

 # Libraries
 - Keres